 While the BLAST hits related to proteins belonging to a variety of viral species, 1182 species produced at least one hit to contigs belonging to all nine samples.
 The majority (949, 80%) of these hits are to specific phages.
 As the Krona pie charts show, some of the hits to individual species are significantly greater than others.
 This does not, however, necessarily mean that specific phages are present in the sample in any considerable abundance.
 For example, all nine samples showed numerous hits to the bacteriophage Planktotrixphage PaV-LD (NC_016564).
 Further investigation of these hits, however, showed that nearly all of these hits (over 7000 in the nine samples; Figure 4A) are to the gene PaVLD_ORF033R; this structural protein is annotated as an ABC transporter protein [39].
 This putative abundance is extremely unlikely to represent a single ‘species’ of phage only.
 The hit, therefore, is more likely due to the high presence of ABC transporter proteins (ubiquitous throughout all extant prokaryotic and eukaryotic phyla alike), in the sample generally.
-However, the abundant presence of a potentially non species-specific protein in a dataset such as this is not a useless artefact.
+However, the abundant presence of a potentially non species-specific protein in a dataset such as this is not a useless artifact.
 Rodriguez et al., (2010) found a comparatively low abundance of ABC transporter proteins in a freshwater microbiome.
 This may relate to differences in sampling methods, or general community characteristics.
 Considering the Lake Michigan virome demonstrates a discrete phylogenetic cluster (Figure 1) when compared to other datasets available on Metavir, we can expect such disparity in the presence of key functional proteins.
 Such characteristics may be used to compare dynamic samples from the same location, or, as in this case, from those which may be entirely different.

 The percentages represented in the Krona pie charts do not represent the coverage of hits to an individual species: this information provides greater insight into the likelihood of the species present, as opposed to the gene(s) present.
 Therefore, BLAST query results were mined considering both the number of hits to the genome as well as the percentage of annotated genes in the genome with one hit or more.
 All nine samples generated numerous hits to phages infectious to Burkholderia.
-Fifty percent of the 72 annotated protein-coding genes within the 47,399 bp genome of the Burkholderia phage BcepB1A (NC_005886) [40] were found within the Lake Michigan samples.
+For example, fifty percent of the 72 annotated protein-coding genes within the 47,399 bp genome of the Burkholderia phage BcepB1A (NC_005886) [40] were found within the Lake Michigan samples.
 As shown in Figure 4B, the majority of the hits are from three samples – the samples taken on June 5th at both beaches and the Montrose Beach sample from June 15th.
 Samples taken later in the summer had few if any hits to this genome; the sample from 57th Street Beach on June 25th had no hits to this particular Burkholderia phage, although numerous hits to other phage infecting the same host - Burkholderia cepacia.
 High coverage for phage species known to possess larger genomes was also observed, for example, the 252,401 bp genome of Prochlorococcus phage P-SSM2 (NC_006883) shown in Figure 4C.
 While Prochlorococcus is a marine cyanobacterium, it has been determined previously that P-SSM2, a myovirus, is likely to contain a number of core genes, both belonging to T4-like groups and those which are cyanobacterial in origin [41].
 This lends further support, to some extent, to a ‘gene hunting’, as opposed to a ‘phage hunting’ approach in viral metagenomic datasets – Prochlorococcus is unlikely to be present in Lake Michigan, as a marine microorganism, but a vast catalogue of freshwater cyanobacteria will be indigenous and present in association with freshwater cyanophages.
 Both are likely to possess the genes identified in our Lake Michigan samples.